kanki6315/isowc-2021-rules/docs/regulations/raceprocedure.md

   2. This will normally be where a double line merges into a single, or there is no line.
   3. In the event that there is no clear evidence to define a merge point, one will be assigned by Race Control, and reported to drivers at least 24 hours before the race through weekly communication.
   4. A Driver who merges onto the track before this point, will be awarded a 15 Second Stop- Go Penalty, regardless of time gained in doing so.
-6. Drivers may only use a maximum of 3 pit boxes when entering and exiting their pit stall.
-Drivers that use additional pit boxes will be assessed a Drive Through Penalty.
+~~6.
+Drivers may only use a maximum of 3 pit boxes when entering and exiting their pit stall.
+Drivers that use additional pit boxes will be assessed a Drive Through Penalty.~~
 7. On road courses, driver’s must use both compounds of tyres for at least one complete lap in the race.

 ## 4.8.
 Incidents and Towing